 A Few Examples

-The easiest way to explain the above law is to give two examples.
+The easiest way to explain the above the law is to give two examples.

-Jill & Jim were married for 6 years.
-They go through Family Court, and eventually Jill receives a support award in the amount of $500 for 3 years.
-The court then states that its’ jurisdiction would also terminate after 3 years.
-Therefore, if Jill were to lose her job or get sick during the next three years and request that the court increase her support amount (which tends to happen quite often), then the court may do so – but only during those 3 years.
+Jill & Jim were married for six years.
+They go through Family Court, and eventually, Jill receives a support award in the amount of $500 for three years.
+The court then states that its’ jurisdiction would also terminate after three years.
+Therefore, if Jill were to lose her job or get sick during the next three years and request that the court increase her support amount (which tends to happen quite often), then the court may do so – but only during those three years.
 After the 3 years, the court cannot modify or reissue spousal support for Jill (the court no longer has “jurisdiction” to award spousal support).

 Now say Jill & Jim had been married for 12 years.
 She receives the same amount, this time for 6 years.
 However, since Jill & Jim have been married for more than 10 years, the court will presume this marriage as a “long-term” marriage and retain jurisdiction to modify this support amount.
 Under these circumstances, the court may retain jurisdiction indefinitely (until Jill remarries or passes away).
 Therefore, if Jill got sick the month before her support is to end, she can ask the court to extend the duration of support and even ask for a higher amount of support.